Terms & Conditions

 “Term” shall have the meaning set forth in Section 11.1.

-“Third Party Materials” shall any and all software, services, components, applications, or content of any kind provided by third parties directly or through Octiv or another party.
+“Third Party Materials” shall mean any and all software, services, components, applications, or content of any kind provided by third parties directly or through Octiv or another party.

 Provision of Application Services.
 Octiv shall, in exchange for Customer’s payment of all applicable fees, make the Application Services available to Customer pursuant to this Agreement and all Order Forms during a Subscription Term.
 Customer’s purchase of Application Services is not contingent upon the delivery of any future functionality or features except as indicated in Section 11 herein.
 All rights not expressly granted to Customer hereunder are reserved by Octiv and its licensors.